 Last week’s Flash Back Friday featured my 1969 Plymouth GTX, the third car I owned (before I turned 16 and got my driver’s license…) and my first car that actually ran when I bought it.
-That GTX provided me with a wealth of memories, enough to justify another blog of its own, but as much fun as it was my second car, a 1970 Plymouth GTX, brought me even more joy.
+That GTX provided me with a wealth of memories, enough to justify another blog of its own, but as much fun as it was my fifth car (second running car), a 1970 Plymouth GTX, brought me even more joy.

 I actually owned both GTXs at the same time for over a year.
 I bought the 1969 Plymouth GTX in April of 1985 for $2,200.
 The car was far from mint, but it was complete and ran fine, which makes that price seem all the more amazing 33 years later.
 I bought the 1970 Plymouth GTX in September of 1986 for $4,000.
 The ’70 was in near mint condition and all original with just one repaint.
 I sold the 1969 GTX in December of 1987 for $2,500, which was a monetary loss because I’d put an easy $1,000 in that car before it left.
 I couldn’t justify keeping both of them on my high school car budget, and I loved my 1970 Plymouth GTX far more.
 I kept that one for 24 years.